Challenge: Creating a Perceptron

 self.layers = layers

-input_size: the number of input features;hidden_size: the number of neurons in each hidden layer (both hidden layers will have the same number of neurons in this case);output_size: the number of neurons in the output layer.
+input_size: number of input features;hidden_size: number of neurons in each hidden layer;output_size: number of neurons in the output layer.

 Swipe to start coding

-Your goal is to set up the basic structure of the perceptron by implementing its layers:
+Your task is to implement the basic structure of this MLP.

-np.dot()function for dot product; - Apply the activation function to the raw outputs and return the result.
+- Apply the assigned activation function and return the output.

 Solution